State crime profile · 2024

 Nebraska Crime Rates: Safest & Most Dangerous Cities

-Crime data for 47 cities and 48 counties in Nebraska (NE), ranked from safest to most dangerous.
-Data from 287 law enforcement agencies.
+Crime data for 47 cities and 48 counties in Nebraska (NE), ranked safest to most dangerous from 287 reporting agencies.

 Nebraska (NE) reported 4,358 violent crimes and 32,705 property crimes in 2024, based on FBI Uniform Crime Reporting (UCR) Program submissions from 287 law enforcement agencies.
 That translates to a statewide violent crime rate of 217.3 per 100,000 residents and a property crime rate of 1630.8 per 100,000 against a reporting population of 2,005,465.
 The PlainCrime dataset indexes 47 Nebraska cities and 48 counties, each with their own detail pages and local crime figures drawn from FBI UCR Tables 8 and 10.